 Animal pollination is required for the successful reproduction of most flowering plants.
 About 220,000 out of an estimated 240,000 species of plants (or 92 percent) require an animal such as a bee or hummingbird to accomplish this vital task.
 This includes both wild plants and about 70 percent of the agricultural crop species that feed the world.
 Over 100,000 different animal species including bats, bees, beetles, birds, butterflies, and flies provide these free pollination services.
 Together, they assure the perpetuation of plants in our croplands, backyard gardens, rangelands, meadows and forests.
-In turn, the continued availability of these pollinators depends on the existence of a wide variety of habitat types needed for their feeding, successful breeding, and completion of their life cycles.59
+In turn, the continued availability of these pollinators depends on the existence of a wide variety of habitat types needed for their feeding, successful breeding, and completion of their life cycles.30

 One third of human food comes from plants pollinated by wild pollinators.
 Without natural pollination services, yields of important crops would rapidly decline and many wild plant species would become extinct.
 In the United States alone, the agricultural value of wild, native pollinators, those sustained by natural habitats adjacent to farmlands, is estimated in the billions of dollars per year.
 Pollination by honey bees, originally imported from Europe, is extremely important as well, but these bees are presently in decline, enhancing the importance of pollinators from natural ecosystems.
-Management of the honey bee in the New World is currently threatened by diseases and pesticide use.
-Meanwhile, the diversity of natural pollinators available to both wild and domesticated plants is diminishing: more than 60 genera of pollinators include species now considered threatened, endangered or extinct.
-60
+Honey bee populations in the Americas are currently threatened by diseases and pesticide use.
+Meanwhile, the diversity of natural pollinators available to both wild and domesticated plants is diminishing: more than 60 genera of pollinators include species now considered threatened, endangered, or extinct.31